Etx17/vue-project/README.md

 ### Informations
 Vue Router for client-side routing.
-Axios for making HTTP requests.
+Using simply "fetch" for making HTTP requests.
 TypeScript for type safety.

 ### Notes